Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: RESULTS

 \subsection{$\mathbf{k\!\cdot\!p}$ Analysis}

-$\mathbf{k\!\cdot\!p}$ theory allows us to explore the mechanisms that cause the changes in the band structure and clarify their separate roles.
+The $\mathbf{k\!\cdot\!p}$ approach allows us to explore the mechanisms that cause the changes in the band structure and clarify their separate roles.
 In Fig.~\ref{fig:dqdu2}, we plot the edges of the top three valence bands, as a function of either strain or SOC.
+The symmetries of each band are indicated for the $\Gamma$ point.
 By following the progression from a single sixfold-degenerate band (center panel) to three twofold-degenerate bands (outer panels), we infer that the splitting of the top two bands requires both strain and SOC.
+The resulting top valence band is two-fold degenerate, in accordance with time-reversal symmetry, and can be split by an external magnetic field to define the qubit states, $|0\rangle$ and $|1\rangle$, and their quantization axis.
 The calculations also show that the hybridization of the topmost bands occurs at second order, via strain-induced coupling to the split-off band.
-Since this effect is weak, the total angular momentum in the top band, which defines the qubit, is still given by $j$=$3/2$ and $m_j$=$\pm 3/2$ to a good approximation, as indicated in the figure.
+Since this effect is weak, the total angular momentum in the top band, which defines the qubit, is still given by $j\approx 3/2$ and $m_j\approx \pm 3/2$ to a reasonable approximation, as indicated in the figure.
 Spin flips with $\Delta m_s=\pm 1$ are allowed by EDSR, however, via the Rashba coupling mechanism described above.

 In the $\mathbf{k\!\cdot\!p}$ calculations, we note that strain has been introduced perturbatively.
-Hence, although the energy splitting of the lowest valence band is exact when $\varepsilon=0$, since it is taken as an input parameter, the calculated energies become increasingly inaccurate for higher strain values.
+Hence, although the energy splitting of the lowest valence band is accurate when $\varepsilon=0$, since it is taken as an input parameter, the calculated energies become increasingly inaccurate for higher strain values.
 For example, when $\varepsilon=-1$\%, the more accurate DFT result of $\Delta$=0.53~eV is $>$50\% larger than the $\mathbf{k\!\cdot\!p}$ estimate.
 Likewise, the $\mathbf{k\!\cdot\!p}$ energy splitting of 0.06~eV between the top two valence bands is approximately half the DFT estimate of 0.13~eV.

 To summarize, the $\mathbf{k\!\cdot\!p}$ theory reproduces the general features of the band structure that was obtained more rigorously using DFT.
 Although $\mathbf{k\!\cdot\!p}$ methods are less accurate than DFT, they allow us to clarify that both strain and SOC are required to fully lift the band degeneracy at $\mathbf{k}=0$.